pj-masks/phrases/README.md

-To run the application, use the command: gradle bootRun
+To run the service, use the command: gradle bootRun

-The uri for the application is: localhost:8080/phrase-matcher
+The uri for the service is: localhost:8080/phrase-matcher

 It accepts a JSON POST request and an example request body is: